asjadnaqvi/stata-marimekko/README.md

 See the help file `help marimekko` for details.

-The most basic use is as follows:
+The basic use is as follows:

 ```
 marimekko y x, label(variable)
 ```

+The `y` and `x` variables need to be unique across the `label()` variable.
+If not, then the program will throw a warning and average the values across the the `label()` variable.

 ## Examples